onap/dcaegen2/docs/sections/architecture.rst

 For R3, ONAP supports two deployment methodologies: Heat Orchestration Template method, or Helm Chart method.
 No matter which method, DCAE is deployed following the same flow.
 At its minimum, only the TOSCA model executor, the DCAE Cloudify Manager, needs to be deployed through the ONAP deployment process.
 Once the Cloudify Manager is up and running, all the rest of DCAE platform can be deployed by a bootstrap script, which makes a number of calls into the Cloudify Manager API with Blueprints for various DCAE components, first the DCAE Platform components, then the service components that are needed for the built-in control loops, such as vFW/vDNS traffic throttling.
 It is also possible that additional DCAE components are also launched as part of the ONAP deployment process using the ONAP level method instead of TOSCA model based method.

+The PNDA platform service is an optional component that can be installed when using the OOM Helm Chart installation method on Openstack based Kubernetes infrastructure.

 More details of the DCAE R3 deployment will be covered by the Installation section.